|Nickname(s)||One of the member's of the band (Sanam), Keshav Dhanraj calls him 'Salmon'|

 - His father used to listen to Indian music, which brought influence on both Sanam and Samar.

 - At the age of six, he started to compose music and sing.
 Both the brothers used to compose music for their parents to surprise them.

 - Sanam started writing song lyrics at a very young age of 12.
 His parents, after realizing his talent, offered him full support in fulfilling his dream of becoming a singer.

-- In 2013, ‘SQS project’ hired Ben Thomas as its manager.
-Notably, Ben Thomas has previously managed pop stars like Sonu Nigam and Vishal–Shekhar.
+- In 2013, ‘SQS project’ met Ben Thomas (Managing Director, Kurian & Co Talent Management) as its manager.
+Notably, Ben Thomas’ company had previously managed pop stars like Sonu Nigam and Vishal–Shekhar.

-- By 2014, the band had renamed itself for the third time.
-The re-branded band now called itself- ‘Sanam’.
-The word Sanam stands for love in various languages like Hindi, Sanskrit, Urdu, Persian and Arabic.
-Sanam’s ambition is to revive the indie music culture in India, once shaped by bands like ‘Silk Route.’
+- By 2014, the band re-branded itself as ‘Sanam’.
+The word ‘Sanam’ stands for ‘love’ in various languages like Hindi, Sanskrit, Urdu, Persian and Arabic.

 - The band even got the opportunity to record a Hindi song titled ‘Main Hoon’ for the 2014 Hollywood film- The Amazing Spider-Man 2.
 The track was utilized to promote the movie in India.